jacobdjwilson/awesome-annual-security-reports/README.md

 # Awesome Annual Security Reports
-A collection of annual cyber security reports.
-Centralized information free from nuisance.
+A curated list of annual cyber security reports - Centralized cybersecurity information free from marketing nuisance.

 **Definition:** The state of being secure has a temporal dimension which security vendors utilize to stay relevant.
 As leaders we are faced with the challenge of sifting the valuable information from marketing material.
-Most if not all of this information sits behind a marketing wall that requires your business email address, which will promptly be inundated with communication requests.
+Most, if not all, of this information sits behind a marketing wall that requires your business email address, which will promptly be inundated with communication requests.

 **Disclaimer:** The reports in this collection are limited to content which does not require a paid subscription, membership, or service contract.
 There are a variety of different business models and drivers that would cause information to be put behind a paywall, I would like to respect those companies and individuals.
 All content in the reports are licensed by original authors.